Chapter 89 - M.

 “Us?
 There is no us.”

-“I’m your boyfriend, in every way except you won’t just say
+“I’m your boyfriend, in every way but you won’t just say

 it.”